larahabashy/DSCI522_group_12/doc/Report.md

 credit card to more reliable clients.
 The result indicates that `LogisticRegression` with optimized hyperparameter `class_weight='balanced'` and `C=382` is the best performing model.
-We get f1 score of xxx for prediction on test data.
+We get f1 score of 0.5 for prediction on test data.
 It is a fair score but there is room for improvement.
 We suggest future research to apply feature engineering and to obtain more data for a better predication accuracy.